samirsahoo007/bigdata/README.md

 * Apache Kafka is a scalable, high performance, low latency platform that allows reading and writing streams of data like a messaging system.
 * Spark Streaming is part of the Apache Spark platform that enables scalable, high throughput, fault tolerant processing of data streams.
 * Apache Cassandra is a distributed and wide-column NoSQL data store.

+#### Notes:
+* Flume is service for efficiently collecting, aggregating, and moving large amounts of log data

+* Sqoop is a tool designed to transfer data between Hadoop and relational database servers.
+It is used to import data from relational databases such as MySQL, Oracle to Hadoop HDFS, and export from Hadoop file system to relational databases.

+* Hive has a declarative SQL like language termed as HiveQL.
+Pig has a procedural data flow like language termed as Pig Latin.
+* Hive is basically used for generation/creation of reports.
+Pig is basically used for programming(Map Reduce).
+Hive operates on the server side of an HDFS cluster.

 ![alt text](https://github.com/samirsahoo007/bigdata/blob/master/hadoop/images/HadoopEcosystem-min.png)